hmisonne/UdacityReact/03_Mobile_Flashcards/README.md

 # FlashCards Project

+This app also allows users to test their memory on different topics by creating flashcards!
 This project is part of the Udacity React NanoDegree Program.
-The goal of this project is to build a React/Redux front-end app from scratch to allow users to study collections of flashcards.
-This app also allows users to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.
+The goal of this project is to build a React Native/Redux front-end app from scratch to learn the fundamental aspects of building a native application including and to gain an understanding of AsyncStorage to simulate API calls to database

 This project was bootstraped with [Create React App](https://github.com/facebook/create-react-app).